 - Are you willing to provide me with references?

 Once you select the best agent for you, they’ll look over your approval letter, discuss your budget and help you set your priorities.

 If all of this sounds like a lot of work, Rocket Homes℠ can help by matching you with one of their Verified Partner Agents.
 They work with you to find someone with experience finding homes in the area you’re looking as well as someone who works within your budget range.

-You’ll find that the more houses you see, the more they all start to blend together, so be organized and make sure you walk through the various things you like and dislike about each property with your real estate agent.
+The more houses you see, the more they may all start to blend together.
+It’s important to be organized and make sure you walk through the various things you like and dislike about each property with your real estate agent.
 When visiting a listing, take notes and reflect on the house itself and the surrounding area.
 Some things to consider are:

 - The size, style and physical condition of the home